Skip to main content

 A room renovation might be a good time to add internal solid wall insulation.
 Around a third of the heat in an uninsulated house is lost through the walls.
 So, adding some insulation to the room is a good way to keep it warm.

-Professional internal wall insulation involves adding insulation boards or building a stud wall that’s ful of insulation.
-This will reduce the floor space of the room by around 100mm.
+Professional internal wall insulation involves adding insulation material or building a stud wall that’s full of insulation.
+This will slightly reduce the floor area of any rooms where it’s installed.

-You need much less of an excuse to install cavity wall insulation.
-The installers drill small holes on the outside of your property to add the insulation.
+If you have cavity walls, cavity wall insulation is installed by drilling small holes on the outside of your property to add the insulation.
 They fill the holes back in when they’re done, too, so there’s no redecoration or cleanup needed.

 Already installing underfloor heating?
 Consider adding a heat pump

-Underfloor heating (UFH) is designed to keep your home warm using water heated at lower temperatures compared to radiators.
-The flow temperature of underfloor heating tends to be around 45°C. This just so happens to be the kind of flow temperature of an efficient heat pump
+Underfloor heating is designed to keep your home warm using water heated at lower temperatures compared to radiators.
+The flow temperature of underfloor heating tends to be around 45°C. This just so happens to be the kind of flow temperature of an efficient heat pump.

 Some of the more common renovations needed for a home to be ‘heat pump ready’ are either bigger radiators or underfloor heating.
 If you’re already upgrading your central heating system with underfloor heating, considering a heat pump is a good next step.

-Compared to an average heating system, heat pumps could improve your carbon footprint by 2,300kg a year in GB and 3,300kg in NI.
+Compared to an average heating system, heat pumps could improve your carbon footprint by 2,300kg a year in GB and 3,500kg in NI.

 Getting trusted installers